Bira/octopus-carnival/_drafts/wir-mm3-4e-chitine.md

 Chitines are an artificially engineered people.
 The first of their kind were produced in drow laboratories in an attempt to create the perfect slaves.
-The techniques and materials user were a mixture of arcane magic, prayers to Lolth and both souls and genetic material from elves, spiders, and demons.
+The techniques and materials used were a mixture of arcane magic, prayers to Lolth and both souls and genetic material from elves, spiders, and demons.

 It did not work out.
 Soon after the first batch of chitines was created, _Lolth